LeeJenkins/node-file-manager-esm/README.md

 On Windows, it is included in XAMPP.

 ### Manually add a user
-The following command creates a new `htpasswd` file in the current folder with the user `peter`.
-After creating a new file copy it into the `lib` dir of the app or append the content of the new file to the existing one.
+The following command creates a new `htpasswd` file in the current folder with the user `adam`.
+After creating a new file copy it into a parent folder of your data folder (in case of docker, into the `secure/` folder) or append the content of the new file to the existing one.
 ```bash
 # new file:
 htpasswd -c ./htpasswd adam